How to Make Banana Milk (Vegan, Paleo, 5 Minutes!)

 How to Store

-I recommend making this fresh whenever you need it, as it will lose nutrients as it sits.
+- Refrigerate.
+I recommend making this fresh whenever you need it.
 If you do have some banana milk leftover, you can store it in the refrigerator for up to 2 days.

-Again, banana milk is best enjoyed fresh, but you can freeze it for up to 2 months and then let it thaw in the refrigerator before serving.
+- Freeze.
+Again, this recipe is best enjoyed fresh, but you can freeze it for up to 2 months and then let it thaw in the refrigerator before serving.

 Enjoy friends!
-If you make this vegan banana milk recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
+If you make this recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!

 How to Make Banana Milk